HL-DataMining/CoTD-VAE/README.md

 ## Usage

-The `main.py` script provides a simple, self-contained example of how to use the `CoTDVAE` model.
+The `main.py` script provides a simple, self-contained example of how to use the `CoTD-VAE` model.
 It creates dummy data, initializes the model, runs a few training steps, and demonstrates how to extract features.

 To run the example:
 ```bash